SC Supreme Court agrees to hear case over Gov. McMaster's private school grant program

-COLUMBIA — The South Carolina Supreme Court agreed to hear arguments in the lawsuit over Gov. Henry McMaster's decision to spend $32 million of federal coronavirus relief funds on grants to help students afford private school tuition.
+COLUMBIA — The S.C.
+Supreme Court agreed to hear arguments in the lawsuit over Gov. Henry McMaster's decision to spend $32 million of federal coronavirus relief funds on grants to help students afford private school tuition.

 The justices scheduled oral arguments in the case for Sept.
 18.